Port aux Basques mayor urges patience as work continues to repair major road washouts | CBC News

 "But every time we depart with it with a load of commercial [vehicles], there's more arriving at the terminal in North Sydney."

-Mercer said the service is prioritizing essential goods, "such as produce for the stores, medical supplies, the oxygen for the hospitals, the propane, the gas."
+Mercer said the service is prioritizing essential goods, such as produce, medical supplies, gas and propane.

-Button said, so far, fuel, food and other essential goods have managed to make it to their destinations.
-But he cautions that the limited provisions should be used sparingly and prioritized for those who need them most.
+So far, fuel, food and other essential goods have managed to make it to their destinations, said Button, but he cautions that the limited provisions should be used sparingly and prioritized for those who need them most.

 "We need to focus on the people that live in the other communities outside of us that might be traveling for work and coming into the community," he said.
 "They're the ones that need the gas most."